Verifier Integration

 }

-Permissive demo mode — useful during development when trust sources may not yet be fully authenticated:
+Permissive development mode — useful for controlled testing when trust sources are not independently authenticated:

 {